cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Walkthrough Boolean Comparisons in JavaScript**
-  - You can use the built in `Boolean()` method to check whether statements, expressions, or values are "truthy" or "falsy"
+  - You can use the built-in `Boolean()` method to check whether statements, expressions, or values are "truthy" or "falsy"
   - Use the `!==` to check if the statement is "not equal to"

 ```jsx